chewyuenrachael/Tic-Tac-Toe/README.md

    - Navigate to `tictactoe_main_game.ipynb` or `tictactoe_test_cases.ipynb` within the Jupyter interface.

-## Notes

-- Ensure that all cells are run in order for proper initialization.
-- The game and simulations are designed to run within the Jupyter environment.
-- Be patient with longer simulations; complex AI calculations may take time.

-## License

-[Include license information here if applicable.]

 ---

 Feel free to reach out if you have any questions or need further assistance!